-- "NLP", or Nominal Lamp Power, means the manufacturer's rated value (or tested value, as acceptable to the Scheme Administrator) for power drawn by a single Lamp. - "Non-Habitable Building" means a building built as a BCA Class 10a or Class 10b building. - "Non-Network Option" has the same meaning as it has in the National Electricity Rules under the National Electricity (NSW) Law. - "Non-Routine Events" means, for the purposes of clause 7A, events which affect energy use, within the chosen Measurement Period, that are not modelled by any Independent Variables or Site Constants.
-They are required to be removed from the Measurement Period to enable like-for-like comparison of before and after energy savings scenarios.
-They are typically due to static factors that may include fixed, environmental, operational and maintenance characteristics.
+- "NLP", or Nominal Lamp Power, means the manufacturer's rated value (or tested value, as acceptable to the Scheme Administrator) for power drawn by a single Lamp. - "Non-Habitable Building" means a building built as a BCA Class 10a or Class 10b building. - "Non-Network Option" has the same meaning as it has in the National Electricity Rules under the National Electricity (NSW) Law. - "Non-renewable Fuels" means fuels which are existing in limited quantities that cannot be replaced after they have all been used.
+This includes coal, oil, gas, and nuclear fuels. - "Non-Routine Adjustments" means, for the purpose of clause 7A, amendments made to energy data to account for a Non-Routine Events in accordance with clause 7A.5B1 to enable like-for-like comparison of before and after Energy Savings scenarios. - "Non-Routine Events" means, for the purposes of clause 7A, temporary or permanent events which affect energy consumption, within the Measurement Boundary and during any Measurement Period.
+The events are not modelled by any Independent Variables or Site Constants. - "Normal Operating Conditions" means the normal operating conditions of the End-User Equipment over one complete operating cycle, from maximum energy consumption and demand to minimum.